bedapub/microbiome10XVisium/README.md

 The next step is to decontaminate the taxid-spot matrix.
-There are multiple options for decontamination and we recommend an iterative approach for each dataset to find the optimal decontamination strategy (i.e. revisiting the decontamination after looking for batch effects in the dataset).
+There are multiple options for decontamination and we recommend an iterative approach for each dataset to find the optimal decontamination strategy.
 The decontamination can be performed on four levels:

 1)  **removeSingletons**: removes singleton counts (i.e. values of 1 in the taxid-spot matrix), which are probable false-positives from the